MyAnimeList: Scoring

 Where $v$ stands for the total number of user votes, $S$ for the average user score, $m$ for the minimum number of votes required to get a calculated score (currently 50), and $C$ for the average score across the entire anime/manga database.
 Only scores where a user has completed at least 20% of the anime/manga are calculated.

 In February 2020, MyAnimeList updated its scoring system to prevent vote brigading.

-Controversy
+Controversy and censorship

 In January 2017, MyAnimeList rewrote an anti-Nazi article written by a contributor on the site without notice to the contributor.
+The contributor, who happened to be Jewish, criticized the website for softening the tone of the article and adding a semi-heroic nazi character.

+MyAnimeList has been permanently blocked in Russia since October 2025, due to "extremist" LGBTQ+ content.